Last reviewed 7 March 2022

-The World Health Organization defines coronaviruses as a family of viruses that cause infectious illness ranging from very mild to very severe diseases such as Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS).
-Covid-19 is a new strain which originated in China at the end of 2019.
-It has since spread worldwide and in March 2020 a global pandemic was declared.
+The World Health Organization defines coronaviruses as a family of viruses that cause infectious illness ranging from very mild, like the common cold, to very severe diseases, such as Severe Acute Respiratory Syndrome (SARS).
+The SARS-CoV-2 virus is the new coronavirus responsible for the Covid-19 pandemic.
+It originated in China at the end of 2019 and has spread worldwide.

 How does coronavirus spread?

 People can catch Covid-19 from others who are infected.